100 Notable alumni of

 -

 Alexander Lucius Twilight was an American educator, minister and politician.
-He is the first African-American man known to have earned a bachelor's degree from an American college or university, graduating from Middlebury College in 1823.
+He was recognized as the first African American to have earned a bachelor's degree from an American college or university, graduating from Middlebury College in 1823.
 He was ordained as a Congregational minister and worked in education and ministry all his career.
-In 1829 Twilight became principal of the Orleans County Grammar School.
+In 1829, Twilight became principal of the Orleans County Grammar School.
 There he designed and built Athenian Hall, the first granite public building in the state of Vermont.
-In 1836 he was the first African American elected as a state legislator, serving in the Vermont House of Representatives; he was also the only African American ever elected to a state legislature before the Civil War.
+In 1836, he was the first African American elected as a state legislator, serving in the Vermont House of Representatives; he was also the only African American ever elected to a state legislature before the Civil War.

 -